 Intern in Bali with Intern Abroad HQ, the global leader in impactful short-term internships.
-Programs are available from two weeks in the areas of NGO Management and Administration, Event Management and PR, Graphic Design, Tourism and Hospitality Training, Marketing and Media, Renewable Energy Engineering, Architecture and Design, Early Childhood and Primary Education, and Endangered Starling Conservation.
+Programs are available in the fields of Events and Communications, Marketing and Media, Early Childhood and Primary Education, and more.

 Internship programs in Bali begin on the first and third Monday of each month and placements are spread throughout Bali’s cultural center of Ubud, as well as northern Kuta (Canggu and Kerobokan), South Kuta (Nusa Dua) and Sanur (coastal Denpasar).
 Project locations are conveniently situated in areas that offer a positive learning environment, while allowing participants to make the most of the many tourism and cultural activities available locally.

 NGO internships are focused on addressing social, economic and health challenges and placements in Bali offer a number of diverse opportunities.
 Whether assisting with an NGO focused on education or the environment, you’ll gain insight into Hindu culture while learning about the local and global challenges that face NGO management.

 Interns looking to expand their early-childhood and primary teaching experience can boost their confidence and gain classroom experience within a structured environment, while gaining insight into unique Balinese culture.
 Educational support may include an emphasis on health, nutrition and hygiene.

 Ready to put your creativity into action?
 Marketing & Media internship placements provide the opportunity for you to proactively practice skills that are required to work in a variety of fields.
 From identifying marketing opportunities and developing strategies, to producing graphics and content for social media, our Bali program offers a wide range of placements that are great for self-starters.